acgrissom/presentations/winlp_tech_dom_marp.md

 * Algorithms learn *prejudice*, not merely "bias"
 * Caliskan et al. (2017) found "every linguistic bias documented in psychology [they] looked for" in gloVe embeddings.
  * Typical European-American names associated with pleasant words; black American names associated with negative words
- * Typical names for woman associated with arts; those for men associated with science
+ * Typical names for women associated with arts; those for men associated with science